The Reformation: Rooted in Pastoral Care

 1. People wanted to know if God forgave them.
 Was there any assurance of God’s mercy or did they need to do something for God?

 Luther in particular was plagued with these two questions in his role as a clergyman.
-He heard people’s confessions and regularly tried to council people who doubted their salvation with God’s word.
+He heard people’s confessions and, using God’s Word, regularly tried to counsel people who doubted their salvation.
 One thing he noticed was people doubting God’s mercy and forgiveness even after going to Confession.
 When Christ’s people would confess their sins they were told they needed to then go and do a good work known as “penance” to pay off the debt of their sin.
 This offered no consolation because the good works were only done for reward not out of love of neighbor.
 People would go to Confession for their conscience to be settled and to hear of God’s forgiveness but in the end they left with only a list of things to do to assure their forgiveness.
 This was not forgiveness but torture because people had to rely on their works for comfort before God.

 God demands perfect obedience “Be perfect as your heavenly father is perfect.”
 Not only does God’s word point out the need for perfection but our own conscience does a fine job of pointing out that we aren’t perfect.
 Where were the people to find mercy?